No matter how different the details of the transition itself, we know transition is not just a veterans' issue -- it is a military family issue.

 So if your spouse is leaning towards moving home, how can you refocus the conversation on a more promising next step?

 In partnership with Hiring our Heroes, USAA recently released a list of the ten best cities for veteran employment.
-At the top of the list: Pittsburgh, Austin, Oklahoma City, and even San Antonio.
+At the top of the list are Pittsburgh, Austin, Oklahoma City and even San Antonio.